-Following and expanding the investigation pioneered in~\cite{SimPQCs2019}, in this work we study the entanglement properties of quantum neural networks initialized with random parameters.
-We employ methods from the tensor network literature, namely Matrix Product States (MPS), to study the entanglement generated in various QNNs architectures composed up to 50 qubits.
-Since MPS are a very powerful tool for simulating quantum systems with bounded entanglement, if a quantum neural network can only access low entangled states, it can be easily simulated, which spoils any hope of achieving a concrete quantum advantage.
-Thus, using entanglement entropy among qubits as a figure of merit, we evaluate the entanglement capabilities of some of the most common and promising QNN architectures \cite{AbbasPowerQNN2021, SimPQCs2019}.
-We consider several QNNs with different combinations of feature maps $\fmap$ and variational forms $\varans$ and perform an extended numerical analysis varying: (\textit{i}) the number of qubits $n$, (\textit{ii}) the number of layers $L$ in the network, (\textit{iii}) the entangling topology of the circuit, (\textit{iv}) the data re-uploading~\cite{Perez2020Reuploading} structure being either alternated or sequential. \\ For all the considered QNNs, as the number of layers $L$ is increased, the entanglement generated inside the circuit grows, eventually reaching a plateau when $L\approx n$, where $n$ is the number of qubits.
+For all the considered QNNs with nearest neighbour connectivity, as the number of layers $L$ is increased, the entanglement generated inside the circuit grows, eventually reaching a plateau when $L\approx n$, where $n$ is the number of qubits.
 This behavior is associated with the typical entanglement of a random Haar-distributed quantum state.
 The choice of the entangling topology (nearest neighbors, circular, or all to all) clearly affects the rate of creation of entanglement in the circuit.
-We also point out that a careless definition of a full, i.e. all to all, connectivity map can effectively result in a linear nearest-neighbors interaction if unparameterized two qubits gates (\textsc{Cnot}s) are used, something apparently overlooked in the recent literature using this type of ansatz\cite{AbbasPowerQNN2021, TacchinoVariationalQNN2021, Jaderberg2022SelfSupervised}.
+We also point out that a careless definition of a full, i.e. all to all, connectivity map can effectively result in a linear nearest-neighbors interaction if unparameterized two qubits gates (\textsc{Cnot}s) are used, something apparently overlooked in the recent literature using this type of ansatz~\cite{AbbasPowerQNN2021, TacchinoVariationalQNN2021, Jaderberg2022SelfSupervised}.